Remember When Trump Sharpied the Hurricane Dorian Map? Turns Out People Got Mad

 To back up: This started when Trump tweeted back in September that Hurricane Dorian would hit Alabama; it turned out it would not.
 A local NOAA twitter account in Alabama noted the storm was not hitting their state.
 (The local NOAA social media post was, according to internal emails, a clarification after an inordinate number of concerned people reached out to see if Alabama would be harmed by the storm.
 “It was later learned that the uptick in calls/concern regarding Alabama may have been related to a White House tweet earlier in the day,” an Alabama based meteorologist explained.)
 Soon after, national NOAA caved, releasing a statement saying the Twitter account in Alabama got it wrong.
 And that’s when Trump or someone in the White House sharpied a new “cone of uncertainty” on the map to try to cover up the president’s mistake.

 After all that, NOAA eventually changed its position and said it would defend science.
-The agency’s chief scientist Louis Uccellini led a standing ovation for weather forecasters in Birmingham shortly after sharpie-gate and the agency released a letter saying it had “inappropriately and incorrectly contradicted the NWS [the National Weather Service] forecaster.”
+The director of the National Weather Service Louis Uccellini led a standing ovation for weather forecasters in Birmingham shortly after sharpie-gate and the agency released a letter saying it had “inappropriately and incorrectly contradicted the NWS [the National Weather Service] forecaster.”

 And sometime after that, we FOIA’d NOAA’s emails.